ebd622/fe-samples/routing/README.md

 ```
 Here we subscribe to an event which may happen in a future.
 With this Angular will update a `user` object whenever a `params` is changed (Super!).

-If you know that the component your are on may never be relaoaded from whithin that component, than you may not need `observable`, using `snapshot` will be enough.
+If you know that the component your are on may never be relaoaded *from whithin that component*, than you may not need `observable`, using `snapshot` will be enough.
+Otherwise, you need to use an aproach with `observable`.